QuantuMechanix8/Lost-And-Found/ideas.md

 - Would require ALOT of data, and perhaps much of the project would be loading and cleaning of this data
 - Data is quite static, without the need for a _proper_ database, as we would't be uploading any data during execution of program, only loading it
 - Some limitations for how it can be extended

+## Travel map/planner:
+map where users submit places worth travelling to in an area to help people plan their trips

+(Something I really could have used when travelling myself, or when friends went interrailing over reading week etc, to consolidate planning itinerary to one place)

+### Main Points:
+- Would be a more social extension of [google my_maps](https://www.google.com/maps/about/mymaps/), but specifically for travel, with one large map that everyone contributes to
+- Could then be integrated with google maps or [rome2rio](https://www.rome2rio.com/) apis to allow route planning between pins
+- Ratings (from google maps and also from users) would be accounted for in recommending travel routes, aswell as prices, categories (nature, landmarks, experiences etc)

+### Pros:
+- Very databasy, with the need to store, update and add new pins for each location, plus ratings for places (and hence presumably accounts for people)
+- Loads of APIs to use, (especially google maps) for rendering maps, getting ratings, routing, etc
+- Plenty of opportunities for extending, around budgets, flights, packing help etc - so many travel assistant things we could add

+### Cons:
+- Base idea is probably quite hard
+- Requires quite a bit of data to "get rolling" so we'd have to find decently large list of travel places to add to it first (hopefully we would do this programmatically)